xrdocs/telemetry/_tutorials/2017-05-05-mdt-with-grpc-transport-tricks.md

 [xr-vm_node0_RP0_CPU0:~]$
 ```

 Traffic sent to the collector will have a source address of 5.5.5.5.
 If your collector has a route back to 5.5.5.5 (e.g. you're distributing your loopback addresses in your IGP), then great.
-If not, then the collector will drop the packet and you'll need the TPA config.
+If not, then the collector will drop the packet and you'll need the TPA config for an interface IP address that is routable from the collector.

 ## Conclusion